phpb-com/docker-gitlab/README.md

 GitLabHQ releases new versions on the 22nd of every month, bugfix releases immediately follow.
 I update this project almost immediately when a release is made (at least it has been the case so far).
 If you are using the image in production environments I recommend that you delay updates by a couple of days after the gitlab release, allowing some time for the dust to settle down.

 To upgrade to newer gitlab releases, simply follow this 4 step upgrade procedure.

-> **Note**
->
-> Upgrading to `phpbcom/docker-gitlab:8.17.3` from `phpbcom/docker-gitlab:7.x.x` can cause issues.
-It is therefore required that you first upgrade to `phpbcom/docker-gitlab:8.0.5-1` before upgrading to `phpbcom/docker-gitlab:8.1.0` or higher.

 - **Step 1**: Update the docker image.